rohit-sampat/conversionsystem/README.md

 6. Docker file is in base location - docker run cmd to
 7. using Tomcat server which is by-default in built server provided by spring boot Functionality
-1. Temperature - Convert Fehrenheit to Celsius & Celsius to Fehrenheit
+1. Temperature - Convert Fehrenheit to Celsius -> http://localhost:80/change/temperature/metric/32  **AND**  Celsius to Fehrenheit -> http://localhost:80/change/temperature/imperial/45
-2. Length - Convert Mile to KM & KM to Mile
+2. Length - Convert Mile to KM -> http://localhost/change/length/metric/1 **AND** KM to Mile -> http://localhost/change/length/imperial/1
-3. Weight - Convert pound to KG & KG to Pound
+3. Weight - Convert pound to KG -> http://localhost:80/change/weight/metric/1 **AND** KG to Pound -> http://localhost:80/change/weight/imperial/1
 (We can add more conversion by adding services into conversionservice package)